 - Dash master node models

 - A proof-of-stake consensus model—PIVX uses it to boost transaction speed and blockchain functionality.

 - SwiftX service—Used for secure transactions and better node upgrades.

 Qtum is a fork of Bitcoin, but it also supports the Ethereum Virtual Machine.
 DGP management incorporated into Qtum’s system allows for altering new blockchain settings with the use of smart contracts, thereby decreasing the number of hard forks.

 Qtum is different from previous examples of blockchain application development.
 It doesn’t use master nodes and DAO governing.
 But Qtum is based on PoS consensus, which allows to stake and process a node.

 Moreover, Qtum is used by many companies that provide blockchain app development services as it has a very large community.
 It ranked 3rd after Bitcoin and Ethereum popularity.

 As a blockchain technology company, we can say that Ethereum blockchain is currently at the top of the techs to start your own fork to create a new cryptocurrency.
 Why?
 Mainly because of Solidity smart contracts support.

 If you choose Ethereum to fork, the most common place is Geth or Parity nodes.
 After that, when you start your own cryptocurrency, you can add and customize it in any way you wish.
 You can add cool features like custom wallet cryptography or others.

 But your options don’t stop there!
-Our blockchain app development company still has a lot of blockchains for you to explore.
+Our blockchain app development team still has a lot of blockchains for you to explore.
 Read on!